Why get a Nose Job / Rhinoplasty?

 - Make the nasal tip narrower

-The main consideration for this is what implant to use.
-The 3 commonest implants we see are:
+The main consideration for raising a nose bridge is what implant to use.
+The 3 most common implants we see are:

 - Rib cartilage